sgilda/windup/Build-Windup.md

     If you have installed Maven, you can check the version by typing the following in a command prompt:

     mvn --version
+3. If you prefer to work within an IDE, the following are recommended.

+    * Red Hat JBoss Developer Studio 7.1 or newer
+    * Eclipse 4.3 (Kepler) or newer

 ### Configure Maven to Build Windup